kdblackshear/ai110-module2show-pawpal-starter/reflection.md

 - What part of this project are you most satisfied with?

+        I am most satisfied with my scheduler class in pawpal_system.py.
+I think it has a robust collection of features that will serve the user well while using the app and makes the experience much more positive.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+        If I had another iteration, I would maybe take the time to add a feture where you can add a picture of the pet along with their other information.
+I think this would be a cool way to further personalize the scheduler.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+        An important thing I learned about designing. systems and working with AI is the value of using object oriented principles while developing a program.
+I also learned that coding alongside of AI can make the process much easier and more effiecient and shouldn't be something to be shied away from.